jocwulf/math_adventure/README.md

 ## Features

-1. **Story Generation**: The script generates a continuation story a chosen character.
-The user can also choose the story they want to hear and the topic of the story.
+1. **Story Generation**: The script generates a continuation story.
+The users can choose the story they want to hear and the topic of the story.
 Each episode of the story consists of a configurable number sentences and ends with a math problem.
 The math problem is integrated into the narration of the episode.

 2. **Riddle Generation**: The script generates a series of math riddles for the child to solve.
 The number of riddles is determined by the user at the start of the session.
 The user can choose the number of math problems, the calculation type (addition, subtraction, multiplication, division), and the number range (1 digit or 2 digits).